NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: Experiments

-\textbf{SGG Training Details.} Our NICEST is a model-agnostic strategy, and thus, for different baselines (\eg, Motifs and VCTree), we followed their respective configurations\footnote{We utilized the SGG benchmark provided by~\cite{tang2020unbiased} for all baselines.}.
+\textbf{SGG Training Details.} Our NICEST is a model-agnostic strategy, and thus, for different baselines (\eg, Motifs and VCTree), we followed their respective configurations.
+We adopted the Faster R-CNN~\cite{ren2015faster} with the ResNeXt-101-FPN~\cite{lin2017feature} backbone to detect objects in the image.
+The parameters of the detector were frozen during training.
+Besides, we utilized the SGG benchmark provided by~\cite{tang2020unbiased} for all baselines.